Foundation Degree in Leadership and Management

 The skills and knowledge you’ll develop through studying this foundation degree course are recognised by employers as being of great value for work in management and leadership roles.
 They can also lead to opportunities in specialist areas concerned with leading change initiatives and projects offering guidance to managers – such as management consultancy.

 The Foundation Degree in Leadership and Management will contribute to your career development by enhancing your cognitive skills – writing, critical thinking, analysis and evaluation – and ICT, presentation, and basic numeracy skills.
-You can take optional modules in mathematics, retail management, social science or communication skills, which will further increase your skills set.
+You can take optional modules in a number of subject areas, which will further increase your skills set.

 There’s more information about how OU study can improve your employability in the